The Thin Line Between Comprehension and Persuasion in LLMs: Experiments and Results

-We examined whether the models were able to understand various aspects of the discourse by verifying agreement with human scores and their own judgements (i.e., correlating the sum for C-6 with the output of C-7).
+We examined whether LLMs could understand various aspects of the discourse by verifying their agreement with respect to human scores, as well as their own judgements (i.e., correlating the sum for C-6 with their output on C-7).
+In this section, we utilised the full corpus.
 In line with the recommendations from \citet{LLMLXEval}, we labelled the criteria separately to obtain better results.

-All prompts, including APO, followed the rubric given to the human annotators, and used hand-crafted examples from out-of-corpus debates (e.g., US presidential debates) not seen by the models due to their training cutoff dates.
-Same as the annotators, the models were requested to go over the full transcript up to a given turn, extract the relevant arguments for said turn, and score it.
+All prompts, including APO, followed the rubric given to the human annotators, and used hand-crafted exemplars from out-of-corpus debates (e.g., US presidential debates) not seen by the models given their specified training cutoff dates.
+Like the human annotators, the LLMs-as-judges were instructed to extract the arguments from the given utterance, and, if relevant, score it.
+They were given the full transcript up to the turn being scored.

-We measured agreement with both percentage agreement (PA; the number of times the label was correctly output by the model) and weighted Cohen's $\kappa_w$.
-While PA is intuitive, it does not account for chance agreement.
-Weighted Cohen's $\kappa_w$, on the other hand, does.
-A value of $1$ would indicate high human-LLM agreement.

-In numbers, PA was relatively high for all LLMs, with values up to 81\% (highest, C-1 in GPT-4o) and down to 10\% (lowest, C-6 in GPT-4o with APO).
+In terms of agreement, PA was relatively high for all LLMs-as-judges, with values up to 81\% (highest, C-1 in GPT-4o) and down to 10\% (lowest, C-6 in GPT-4o with APO).
 Select plots are in \figref{paplots}.
 Still, $\kappa_w$ had more variability, with values up to 0.6 (highest, C-1 and C-2 for GPT-4o) and down to 0.0 (lowest, Phi-3.5 in C-1, C3, and C-5).
 Results are in \figref{cohenskappa}.

-Next we break down and analyse the LLMs' responses.
+Next we break down and analyse the LLMs-as-judges' scores.

-\paragraph{Class Analysis (C-0 to C-5)} We found that LLMs overfixated on a single label, and often marked certain arguments as not arguments, in disagreement with humans.
+\paragraph{Class Analysis (C-0 to C-5)} Overall, LLMs overfixated on a single label; and often marked certain utterances as not containing arguments.
 The difference is noticeable, especially in o3-mini and DeepSeek, versus human judgements.
-See \figref{label0} for a sample of this analysis on C-0, and \appref{alllabels} for detailed breakdowns for each label.
+See \figref{label0} for a sample of this analysis on C-0, and \appref{alllabels} for a detailed breakdown.